joesimmonsIT/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Bq2z6fX.png"/>
 </p>
 <p>
-Click Browse to select new destination to have the files extracted.
+Click "Browse" to select new destination to have the files extracted.
 </p>
 <br />